Roosevelt station (Sound Transit): Services

-Roosevelt station is also served by several King County Metro and Sound Transit Express buses that provide onward connections to surrounding neighborhoods and regional destinations.
-The station has five bus bays, primarily on Roosevelt Way and Northeast 65th Street.
+Roosevelt station is also served by several King County Metro buses that provide onward connections to surrounding neighborhoods.
+The station has five bus bays, primarily on Roosevelt Way and Northeast 65th Street; the final bus bay, on Roosevelt Way at Northeast 66th Street, opened in March 2023.
 King County Metro operates six routes from Roosevelt station with connections to the University District, Greenwood, Fremont, Lake City, Sand Point, Northgate, South Lake Union, and Downtown Seattle.
-Sound Transit Express route 522, serving the State Route 522 corridor through Kenmore, Bothell, and Woodinville, terminates at the station.
-An additional bus bay on Roosevelt Way at Northeast 66th Street opened in March 2023 and replaced the temporary Bay 4.
+Sound Transit Express route 522, serving the State Route 522 corridor through Kenmore, Bothell, and Woodinville, terminated at the station until 2026.

 Metro had planned to operate the RapidRide J Line between the station and Downtown Seattle on Roosevelt Way and 12th Avenue Northeast until it was truncated to U District station.